POETSII/DE10Pro-getting-started/README.md

 sudo picocom -b 115200 /dev/ttyUSB0
 ```

-(the group-add won't take effect until you next logout - after that you can
+(the `usermod` adds your user to the dialout group, which won't take effect until
-drop the `sudo` before `picocom`)
+you next logout - after that you can drop the `sudo` before `picocom`)

 Switch on the DE10 and watch the console as it boots.
 You should see first
 U-boot and then Linux messages and eventually get to a login prompt.